-Date of Meeting DEA 24 March 2025 Airport DEA Member Engagement Group 13 March 2025 Antrim DEA Member Engagement Group 27 March 2025 Ballyclare DEA Member Engagement Group 20 March 2025 Dunsilly DEA Member Engagement Group 20 March 2025 Glengormley DEA Member Engagement Group 24 March 2025 Macedon DEA Member Engagement Group 12 March 2025 Threemilewater DEA Member Engagement Group ^{} This meeting had to be postponed as only two Members were in attendance and would be re-arranged in the coming weeks.
-5. Governance The next round of DEA Member Engagement Meetings would be scheduled to take place in June 2025.
-A Member raised queries in respect of the Coronation Garden at Hazelbank and the potential treatment of the daffodil bulbs throughout the Borough due to poor flowering this year.
-The Chairperson confirmed that the Director of Community Development would liaise with the DEA Engagement Manager to look into both of these issues.
-Proposed by Councillor Wilson Seconded by Councillor McGrann and agreed that the draft minutes of the DEA Member Engagement Group meetings be approved as a true and accurate reflection of the meetings.
-ACTION BY: Conor Cunning DEA Engagement Manager 3.10 AC/GEN/113 BELFAST PHOTO FESTIVAL 1.
-Purpose The purpose of this report was to seek Members' approval for the installation of a temporary outdoor photography exhibition at Antrim Loughshore Park / Gateway Centre between May and July 2025 featuring professional photographs focusing on Lough Neagh.
-2. Introduction/Background Officers had been approached by the Belfast Photo Festival who would like to mount a temporary outdoor exhibition of photographs by professional photographer Joe Laverty at Antrim Loughshore Park/Gateway Centre between May and July 2025.
-Belfast Photo Festival was a not-for-profit organisation that presents one of the leading international festivals of photography.
-Launched in 2011, this annual photographic event had been described as one of the "best photography festivals in the world" (Capture Magazine) and attracts in excess of 100,000 visitors each year, celebrating the finest national and international contemporary photography across 30 museums, galleries and public spaces in Belfast.
-For the 2025 festival, the charity had received National Lottery funding to commission a natural heritage photography project focused on four distinct features of Northern Ireland: Lough Neagh, Coastal Communities, Bogs and Peatlands, and the Black Hills.
-As part of this project, the festival would exhibit in locations outside Belfast for the first time.
+Date of Meeting DEA 24 March 2025 Airport DEA Member Engagement Group 13 March 2025 Antrim DEA Member Engagement Group 27 March 2025 Ballyclare DEA Member Engagement Group 20 March 2025 Dunsilly DEA Member Engagement Group 20 March 2025 Glengormley DEA Member Engagement Group 24 March 2025 Macedon DEA Member Engagement Group 12 March 2025 Threemilewater DEA Member Engagement Group \ This meeting had to be postponed as only two Members were in attendance and will be re-arranged in the coming weeks.
+5. Governance The next round of DEA Member Engagement Meetings is scheduled to take place in June 2025.
+6. Recommendation It is recommended that the draft minutes of the DEA Member Engagement Group meetings be approved as a true and accurate reflection of the meetings.
+Prepared by: Conor Cunning DEA Engagement Manager Agreed by: Ronan McKenna Head of Community Development Approved by: Ursula Fay Director of Community Development 3.10 AC/GEN/113 BELFAST PHOTO FESTIVAL 1.
+Purpose The purpose of this report is to seek Members' approval for the installation of a temporary outdoor photography exhibition at Antrim Loughshore Park / Gateway Centre between May and July 2025 featuring professional photographs focusing on Lough Neagh.
+2. Introduction/Background Officers have been approached by the Belfast Photo Festival who would like to mount a temporary outdoor exhibition of photographs by professional photographer Joe Laverty at Antrim Loughshore Park / Gateway Centre between May and July 2025.
+Belfast Photo Festival is a not-for-profit organisation that presents one of the leading international festivals of photography.
+Launched in 2011, this annual photographic event has been described as one of the "best photography festivals in the world" (Capture Magazine) and attracts in excess of 100,000 visitors each year, celebrating the finest national and international contemporary photography across 30 museums, galleries and public spaces in Belfast.
+For the 2025 festival, the charity has received National Lottery funding to commission a natural heritage photography project focused on four distinct features of Northern Ireland: Lough Neagh, Coastal Communities, Bogs and Peatlands, and the Black Hills.
+As part of this project, the festival will exhibit in locations outside Belfast for the first time.
 3. Key Issues The Belfast Photo Festival would like to exhibit its Lough Neagh exhibition either at the water's edge outside the Gateway Centre, or in Antrim Loughshore Park.
-The exhibition would consist of five (5) large-scale triangular structures measuring 210cm x 225cm, containing 13-14 images plus explanation panels.
-The structures were weatherproof, resistant to vandalism and secure.
-The photographer, Joe Laverty, was a professional photographer whose work had been published in The Guardian, The Irish Times, The Architects' Journal, Wallpaper and Cara magazine among others.
-He had previously exhibited in Dublin, London and Belfast.
-Laverty's proposed exhibition of Lough Neagh photography, entitled Shallow Waters, aimed to investigate the way myth and tradition sat alongside industry and the working life of the Lough.
-Through a photographic investigation of the landscape, its people and traditions and the environmental threats facing the Lough, Laverty's photographs charted a connection between these different aspects of Lough Neagh.
-Further details of the proposal were circulated.
+The exhibition would consist of five large-scale triangular structures measuring 210cm x 225cm, containing 13-14 images plus explanation panels.
+The structures are weatherproof, resistant to vandalism and secure.
+The photographer, Joe Laverty, is a professional photographer whose work has been published in The Guardian, The Irish Times, The Architects' Journal, Wallpaper and Cara magazine among others.
+He has previously exhibited in Dublin, London and Belfast.
+Laverty's proposed exhibition of Lough Neagh photography, entitled Shallow Waters, aims to investigate the way myth and tradition sit alongside industry and the working life of the lough.
+Through a photographic investigation of the landscape, its people and traditions, and the environmental threats facing the lough, Laverty's photographs chart a connection between these different aspects of Lough Neagh.
+Further details of the proposal are enclosed.